domdecap/employee-tracker/README.md

 ## Contributions

-I received help from my tutor Alexis on how to create the View All Employees and Add Emnployee options.
+I received help from my tutor Alexis on how to create the View All Employees and Add Employee options.
 I also utilized ChatGPT to help create and debug the remaining functions.

 ## 📜 License